LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Finally

-.. note:: CUDA/HIP block-unchecked or block-direct policies may be preferable
+.. note:: CUDA/HIP block-direct-unchecked or block-direct policies may be preferable
-          to block-loop policies in situations where block load balancing may be an issue as the block-unchecked or block-direct policies may yield better performance.
+          to block-loop policies in situations where block load balancing may be an issue as the block-direct-unchecked or block-direct policies may yield better performance.

 Several notes regarding the CUDA/HIP policy implementation that allow you to